helidon-io/helidon-examples/examples/declarative/data-jdbc/postgres/README.md

-# Helidon Data JDBC Declarative using PostgreSQL
+# Helidon Data JDBC Declarative with PostgreSQL

-This example uses Helidon Data to generate pure JDBC implementations of two declarative repository interfaces:
+This example shows how to use Helidon Data declarative repositories with PostgreSQL.
+Helidon generates JDBC-backed implementations of two repository interfaces:

 - `PokemonRepository`
 - `TypeRepository`

 Repository methods declare SQL with `@Jdbc.Statement`.
-Most result shapes let code generation infer query or update execution.
-Primitive `int` and `long` results use `@Jdbc.Execution` when the method shape is ambiguous.
+Helidon can infer query or update execution for most result shapes.
+Methods with ambiguous primitive `int` or `long` results use `@Jdbc.Execution` to select the operation explicitly.

+Use this example to explore generated repository implementations.
+If you prefer to construct statements and call `JdbcClient` directly, see the [imperative PostgreSQL example](../../../imperative/data-jdbc/postgres).

+## Repository Shapes

 `PokemonRepository` extends `Data.GenericRepository<Pokemon, Integer>`, declaring `Pokemon` as its entity type and `Integer` as its identifier type.
-For a JDBC repository, `Data.GenericRepository` supplies metadata only: it does not add CRUD methods or generate SQL.
-Every repository operation still requires an explicit `@Jdbc.Statement`.
+For a JDBC repository, `Data.GenericRepository` supplies metadata without adding CRUD methods or generating SQL.
+Every operation remains defined by an explicit `@Jdbc.Statement`.

 `TypeRepository` does not declare entity and identifier types at the repository level and extends no Data repository interface.
-Together, the two repositories demonstrate both supported declarative JDBC shapes.
-JDBC repositories must not extend `Data.BasicRepository`, `Data.CrudRepository`, or `Data.PageableRepository`, because those interfaces declare operations that JDBC repositories do not support.
+Together, the repositories demonstrate the two supported declarative JDBC shapes.
+Use `Data.GenericRepository` when you need repository-level entity and identifier metadata, or use a standalone repository interface when you do not. `Data.BasicRepository`, `Data.CrudRepository`, and `Data.PageableRepository` declare operations that the JDBC repository provider does not support.

+## What the Example Demonstrates

-The sample validates:
+The repositories cover:

 - generated JDBC repository implementations for list, optional, insert, update, and delete operations;
 - named SQL parameter binding, repeated named markers, and positional binding in repository parameter declaration order;